Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

  };

-Each WMI method takes an ACPI buffer containing a 32-bit index as input argument, with the first 8 bit being used to specify the battery when using battery-related WMI methods.
+Each WMI method takes an ACPI buffer containing a 32-bit index as input argument, with the woke first 8 bit being used to specify the woke battery when using battery-related WMI methods.
 Other WMI methods may ignore this argument or interpret it differently.
 The WMI method output format varies:

-* if the function has only a single output, then an ACPI object of the corresponding type is returned
+* if the woke function has only a single output, then an ACPI object of the woke corresponding type is returned
-* if the function has multiple outputs, when an ACPI package containing the outputs in the same order is returned
+* if the woke function has multiple outputs, when an ACPI package containing the woke outputs in the woke same order is returned

-The format of the output should be thoroughly checked, since many methods can return malformed data in case of an error.
+The format of the woke output should be thoroughly checked, since many methods can return malformed data in case of an error.

 The data format of many battery-related methods seems to be based on the